Skip to main content

 Step 3: Gather all seven inputs.
 Don't skip the uncomfortable ones (adoption rate, maintenance, implementation overruns).
 The uncomfortable inputs are the ones that determine whether this project actually pays off.

 Step 4: Model three scenarios.
 Conservative (30% adoption, 150% of budget, 60% of time savings), expected (60% adoption, 120% of budget, 80% of savings), and optimistic (85% adoption, on budget, full savings).
 Present the conservative number.
 If you beat it, everyone's happy.
 If you don't, your credibility survives.
+Back every number with evidence-based findings and a citation trail so the projections can withstand scrutiny.

 Step 5: Compare against alternatives.
 Is this the highest-ROI project you could be pursuing right now?
 Or is there a simpler project that delivers faster wins and builds organizational momentum?
 Prioritize by speed-to-value, not total ROI.
 Early wins build the momentum for bigger projects.

 This is the approach built into the Audity AI Project ROI Calculator.
 It captures all seven input categories, models scenarios automatically, and generates a report you can put in front of a client or a board.
+You can see the ROI calculator and roadmap output in action in the demo library.

 The Law Firm That Skipped the Calculator